-UK capacity price may clear in single digits02 Nov, 2015
+UK capacity price may clear in single digits

 The system reserve margin in the UK power market is at an unprecedented level of tightness coming into the second capacity market auction in December.
 Last year’s inaugural capacity auction delivered little in the way of new capacity.
 In fact the low auction clearing price (19.40 £/kW) crystallised the economics of a number of older thermal plants which have since indicated they will close.
 So whatever the outcome of the 2nd capacity auction next month, the system reserve margin is set to tighten further into winter 2016.